totara/SVGGraph-original/README.txt

-SVGGraph Library version 2.12
+SVGGraph Library version 2.14
 =============================

 This library provides PHP classes and functions for easily creating SVG graphs from data.
-As of version 2.0, SVGGraph works with PHP 5 only, PHP 4 support has been dropped.
+As of version 2.0, SVGGraph works with PHP 5 only - PHP 4 support has been dropped.

 Here is a basic example: